 High School Equivalency (HiSet / GED) and Citizenship Prep

 Framingham Adult ESL – 4 Levels of classes to prepare for the HiSet exam.
+New students accepted in January and August.
 Contact the office for latest status

 Joan Brack Center (SMOC Framingham) – Daytime HSE classes.
 Sometimes up to 8 week wait after you apply.